JanosKrizsan/Amadeus/README.md

 ### C# Core
 - Transfers and uses data
+- Encrypts and saves user data
+- Sends e-mail of reports
 - Runs PS scripts
-- Error Handling and all that good stuff
+- Error Handling via C#

 ### WinForms
 - Understanding is 80% of the battle here